rasbt/watermark/README.md

 watermark
 =========

-An IPython magic extension for printing date and time stamps, version numbers, and hardware information
+An IPython magic extension for printing date and time stamps, version numbers, and hardware information.
 <br>
-#### Contents
+#### Sections

 - [Examples](#examples)
 - [Installation and updating](#installation-and-updating)